 A blueprint for the future of food and fibre

-Branching Out’s investigations, collaborations, and potential commercial pilot opportunities for the region will be presented as venture blueprints later this year.
-The venture blueprints will build investor confidence and serve as an informative and inspirational roadmap to kick-start complementary land-based activities and associated value chain enterprises in Taranaki.
+The blueprints aim to build investor confidence and serve as an informative roadmap to kick-start complementary land-based activities and associated value chain enterprises in Taranaki.

 Taranaki is renowned for its food production, from dairy and red meat to poultry, coffee and high-end baked goods.
 The region’s food and fibre sector contributes over $1.5B p.a. to our GDP, accounts for over 10,000 jobs, and has a long history of delivering domestic and international export products.